 As a Native Teacher, we must protect our Children and Elders.
 Many of our Youths live in a Multigenerational home.
 We will be endangering the lives of our Elders, Children, and Native Professionals.

 Please, Let's continue with Virtual Learning on the Navajo Nation.
+WARNING: External email.
+Please verify sender before opening attachments or clicking on links.

 Cayaditto, Autumn Legislation No. 0047-21

 Autumn Cayaditto <akcayadi@asu.edu>